MuayThaiLegz/ScientificMethod_ForInvesting-/README.md

 ---

 # Seaborn
+We used Seaborn

+In creating statistical graphics
+The heatmap to display correlations in our data.
+To plot detail It help fortifine our inital ideas in visual form.

 https://seaborn.pydata.org/
 Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.